Land and Buildings Transaction Tax

 Land and Buildings Transaction Tax (LBTT) is a property tax in Scotland.
 It replaced the Stamp Duty Land Tax from 1 April 2015.

 LBTT is a tax applied to residential and commercial land and buildings transactions (including commercial purchases and commercial leases) where a chargeable interest is acquired.
-Under the Land and Buildings Transaction Tax (Scotland) Act 2013, a land transaction must be notified to Revenue Scotland unless it falls within one of the exempt categories contained in the Act.
+Under the Land and Buildings Transaction Tax (Scotland) Act 2013 (asp 11), a land transaction must be notified to Revenue Scotland unless it falls within one of the exempt categories contained in the Act.

 Revenue Scotland administers and collects LBTT with support from Registers of Scotland.

 Overview

 LBTT is usually paid by the solicitor on behalf of the buyer, as part of the administrative process to complete the conveyancing transaction, although final responsibility lies with the buyer.
 Submitting an LBTT return and making arrangements to pay the LBTT due is a prerequisite to applying for registration of title.
 LBTT is a progressive tax, with its structure designed so that the charge rises more than proportionately to the actual price of the property.
 The percentage rate for each band in LBTT is applied only to the part of the price over the relevant threshold and up to the next threshold.